wangy12/Advanced_lane_submission/README.md

 Here's a [link to the result of pipeline failure on harder_challenge_video.mp4](https://youtu.be/kHzJzUg3wTE)

 5. The computation of the radius of curvatures have been updated in the resubmission.
-The radius is measured in the middle of the polynomial rather than the bottom of the image.
+The radius is measured in the middle of the polynomial rather than at the bottom of the image.
 The radius of curvatures are between 400-1500 meters for curves and values higher than 2500 m for when the road appears to be straight.